-To earn an additional 29% interest in the Hope Brook Gold Project, the Company must incur an the date on which the Company announces the results of a feasibility study on the Project, at which time First Mining's free carry period terminates.
-If the issuance of the Stage 2 Shares would result in First Mining owning more than 19.9% of the total number of the Company common shares issued and outstanding following such share issuance, the number of Stage 2 Shares shall be reduced such that First Mining will own no more than 19.9% of the total number of the
+To earn an additional 29% interest in the Hope Brook Gold Project, the Company must incur an additional CDN \$10 million in expenditures on the project by the end of the fifth anniversary of the Closing Date.
+Upon achieving this final expenditure threshold and issuing an additional 10 million common shares ("Stage 2 Shares") to First Mining, subject to the approval of the TSX Venture Exchange, the Company shall become the holder of an 80% interest in the Hope Brook Gold Project.
+The Company will solely fund all expenditures on the Project up to and including the date on which the Company announces the results of a feasibility study on the Project, at which time First Mining's free carry period terminates.
+If the issuance of the Stage 2 Shares would result in First Mining owning more than 19.9% of the total number of the Company common shares issued and outstanding following such share issuance, the number of Stage 2 Shares shall be reduced such that First Mining will own no more than 19.9% of the total number of the Stage 2 Shares.